ComposersDesktop/Soundloom/README.md

 While all Apple computers come with a basic version of tcltk 8.5 (parts of which will not run under Apple silicon), it is recommended that Tcltk 8.6 be installed, e.g. via homebrew.

-This repository also includes sources of a custom version of the Snack Toolkit by Kare Solander.
+This repository also includes sources of a custom version of the Snack Toolkit by Kare Sjolander.
 The customisation is primarily to support the full range of soundfiles supported by the CDP system (based on WAVEFORMATEXTENSIBLE).
 Earlier releases of tcltk (e.g. from ActiveState) included this library, but it has not been updated by the author in a long time, and was removed from those distributions.

 This toolkit mut be built and installed before Soundloom can be run.

-To come:  the source files; general instructions.

-Richard Dobson, 30-09-2024
+Richard Dobson, 01-10-2024